xinwenfu/arwin/README.md

 # Usage
 arwin Library-Name Function-Name <br>
-  Library name: no need to use the .dll extension
+no need to use the .dll extension for the library name

 # Examples